opendatatrentino/josman-maven-plugin/README.md

 1. create an open source project on Github
 2. keep docs in source code, in folder `docs/` (i.e. see [josman docs](docs))
 3. edit your markdown files and set relative links between them so they display nice in Github
-4. create a branch named `branch-x.y` (i.e `branch-1.2`)
+4. release your library using <a href="http://semver.org" target="_blank">semantic versioning</a> and tag it with tagname `projectName-x.y.z` (i.e. `my-project-1.2.3`)
-5. release your library using <a href="http://semver.org" target="_blank">semantic versioning</a> and tag it with tagname `projectName-x.y.z` (i.e. `josman-1.2.3`)
+5. run Josman to create a corresponding github website (i.e. http://opendatatrentino.github.io/josman) out of the docs.
-6. run Josman to create a corresponding github website (i.e. http://opendatatrentino.github.io/josman) out of the docs.
+6. spam the world with links to your new shiny project website
-7. spam the world with links to your new shiny project website
+7. If you need to improve past versions, create a branch named `branch-x.y` (i.e `branch-1.2`)

 Project wiki (i.e. [josman wiki](../../wiki)) is used for information about contributing to the project.